On the Adversarial Robustness of Vision Transformers: The Source of Adversarial Robustness

 In this section we examine the source of the adversarial robustness revealed in our experiments. \paragraph{The improved robustness of ViT is not caused by insufficient attack optimization.} We first demonstrate that the better robustness of ViTs in white-box attacks is not caused by the difficult optimization in ViT by plotting the loss landscape with sufficient attack steps.

 Figure~\ref{fig:loss_landscape} shows the cross entropy loss versus varing PGD attack steps for ViT-S/16 and ResNet18.
-As shown in the figure, ViT's loss curves converge at a much lower value than RestNet18, suggesting that the improved robustness of ViT is not caused by insufficient attack optimization.
+Figure~\ref{fig:step_acc} shows the robust accuracy versus varing PGD attack steps.
+As shown in the figures, ViT's loss curves converge at a much lower value than RestNet18, suggesting that the improved robustness of ViT is not caused by insufficient attack optimization.

 Figure~\ref{fig:eps-step} shows the robust accuracy of more target models against PGD attack with different attack radii (``eps'') and attack steps (``steps'').
 Vision transformers have darker blocks than CNNs', which stands for their superior adversarial robustness against PGD attack.